cagov/services-wordpress-to-github-drought-ca-gov/README.md

 # wordpress-to-github implementation for drought.ca.gov

+NOTE: This service was shut down on Nov-27-2023, as the ODI-hosted drought website is no longer being served.

 This is the [wordpress-to-github](https://www.npmjs.com/package/@cagov/wordpress-to-github) implementation for [drought.ca.gov](https://drought.ca.gov).

 ## Deploys services to the following AWS Function